Litecoin: 2011–2016

 After launch, the early growth of Litecoin was aided by its increasing exchange availability and liquidity on early exchanges such as BTC-e.
 During the month of November 2013, the aggregate value of Litecoin experienced massive growth which included a 100% leap within 24 hours.

 In early 2014, Lee suggested merge mining (auxPOW) Dogecoin with Litecoin to the Dogecoin community at large.
-In September 2014, Dogecoin began merge-mining with Litecoin, providing increased security for Dogecoin and a permanent block subsidy that previously was not available with Litecoin mining.
+In September 2014, Dogecoin began merge-mining with Litecoin.

 2017–2021

-In 2020, PayPal added the ability for users to purchase a derivative of Litecoin along with Bitcoin, Ethereum and Bitcoin Cash which could not be withdrawn or spent as part of its Crypto feature.
+In 2020, PayPal added the ability for users to purchase a derivative of Litecoin along with Bitcoin, Ethereum, and Bitcoin Cash which could not be withdrawn or spent as part of its Crypto feature.

 In September 2021, a fake press release was published on GlobeNewswire announcing a partnership between Litecoin and Walmart.
 This caused the price of Litecoin to increase by around 30%, before the press release was revealed as a hoax.

 2022–present

 In May 2022, MWEB (Mimblewimble Extension Blocks) upgrade was activated on the Litecoin network as a soft fork.
 This upgrade provides users with the option of sending confidential Litecoin transactions, in which the amount being sent is only known between the sender and receiver.

-In June 2022, PayPal added the ability for users to transfer Litecoin along with Bitcoin, Ethereum and Bitcoin Cash between PayPal to other wallets and exchanges.